Devid (footballer)

-Devid de Santana Silva (born 28 March 1996), is a Brazilian professional footballer who plays as a forward for Super League Greece 2 club Ellas Syrou.
+Devid de Santana Silva (born 28 March 1996), is a Brazilian professional footballer who plays as a forward for Super League Greece 2 club Hellas Syros.

 Career

 Catuense

 Devid made his league debut for Catuense against Galícia on 19 February 2014.

 Avaí

 Devid made his league debut for Avaí against SC Internacional on 24 April 2016.

 Londrina

 Devid made his league debut for Londrina against Maringá on 20 March 2019.
 He scored his first goal for the club against Coritiba on 7 April 2019, scoring in the 22nd minute.

 Foz do Iguaçu

 Devid made his league debut for Foz do Iguaçu against Brusque on 12 May 2019.

 Kastrioti

 Devid joined Kastrioti in 2020.
 He scored on his league debut for Kastrioti against Partizani Tirana on 4 November 2020, scoring in the 20th minute.

 Covilhã

 Devid made his league debut for Covilhã against Benfica B on 11 September 2021.

 Tirana

 Devid made his league debut for Tirana against Dinamo City on 24 January 2022.
 He scored his first goal for the club against Skënderbeu Korçë on 5 February 2022, scoring in the 50th minute.